BrooksPoltl/SnapConnect/SCHEMA.md

 **RLS Policies:**

-- `Users can view chat participants` - Users see participants in their chats
+- `Users can view their own chat participation records` - Users can see their own entry in the table.
+This is non-recursive and safe.
 - `Users can join chats` - Users can add themselves to chats

 ### 6. `public.messages`